🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-Every trade in a prediction market boils down to a calculation of expected value.
-Mastering this framework ensures you approach each position with clarity — you'll understand precisely what success rate you require, at what odds, and which threshold separates profit from loss.
+Every trade in a prediction market hinges on a straightforward expected value calculation.
+Mastering this mathematics ensures you approach each position with full clarity — you understand precisely what accuracy rate you need, at which confidence level, just to reach the break-even point.

 Basic Return Calculation

-When you acquire a YES share at price P:
+When you purchase a YES share at price P:

-• Loss: 100% of your initial capital if NO resolves instead
+• Loss: 100% of your initial investment if NO occurs

-• Break-even probability: P (the quoted market price doubles as your break-even threshold)
+• Break-even probability: P (the market price itself represents your break-even threshold)

 • YES at $0.20: win = +400%, break-even = 20%